Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed couple issues in early and middle immersion phase.
+In the last section, we discussed couple issues in early and middle immersion phase.
 This included the roller coaster of hope and despair, loss of innocence, miscarriages and secrecy and protection.

-On this track, we will discuss a therapeutic approach to early and middle immersion.
+In this section, we will discuss a therapeutic approach to early and middle immersion.
 This will include separate sessions, using metaphors, tracking losses and the "mourning a miscarriage" technique.

 With the diagnosis of infertility and the increased involvement with the medical system, couples tend to experience heightened stress and anxiety and subsequently are most likely to come into therapy.
 Couples often fail to realize how profoundly their distress is affecting the marital relationship until the situation feels dire.
 The shifting extremes of hope and despair have a cumulative emotional effect on each partner and put great stress on the couple’s relationship.
 Couples eventually may become concerned that the marriage will no longer be able to tolerate the tribulations.